TriplyDB/Documentation/docs/triply-api/index.md

   }
 }
 ```
-Another query would be to search for a book with a specific name:
+Another query would be to search for a person with a specific name:
 ```graphql
 {
   PersonConnection(filter: {name: {eq: "Homer"}}) {